-As of September 30, 2011, we had originated \$1.38 billion of funded debt and equity investments and our portfolio totaled \$1.1 billion at fair value and was comprised of 65 investments, 59 of which were in operating companies and six of which were in private equity funds.
-The six investments in private equity funds represented less than 1% of the fair value of our assets at September 30, 2011.
-The 55 debt investments in our portfolio as of September 30, 2011 had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.6x calculated at the time of origination of the investment.
-The weighted average annual yield of our debt investments as of September 30, 2011 was approximately 12.4%, of which 11.1% represented cash payments and 1.3% represented payment-in-kind, or PIK, interest and other non-cash items.
+As of December 31, 2011, we had originated \$1.47 billion of funded debt and equity investments and our portfolio totaled \$1.1 billion at fair value and was comprised of 67 investments, 60 of which were in operating companies and 7 of which were in private equity funds.
+The 7 investments in private equity funds represented less than 1% of the fair value of our assets at December 31, 2011.
+The 57 debt investments in our portfolio as of December 31, 2011 had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.7x calculated at the time of origination of the investment.
+The weighted average annual yield of our debt investments as of December 31, 2011 was approximately 12.27%, of which 11.19% represented cash payments and 1.08% represented payment-in-kind, or PIK, interest and other non-cash items.
+As of December 31, we had stopped accruing cash interest, PIK interest and/or OID on 4 investments, 3 of which had not paid all of their scheduled cash interest payments for the period ended December 31, 2011.

 Our investments generally range in size from \$5 million to \$75 million and are principally in the form of first and second lien debt investments, which may also include an equity component.
-We are currently focusing our origination efforts on a prudent mix of first lien, second lien and subordinated loans which we believe will provide superior risk-adjusted returns while maintaining solid credit quality.
-As of September 30, 2011, 90.9% of our portfolio at fair value consisted of debt investments that were secured by first or second priority liens on the assets of our portfolio companies.
-Moreover, we held equity investments consisting of common stock, preferred stock or other equity interests in 27 out of our 65 portfolio companies as of September 30, 2011.
+We invest in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
+Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
+Although our focus could change, we are currently focusing our origination efforts on a prudent mix of first lien, second lien and subordinated loans which we believe will provide superior risk-adjusted returns while maintaining adequate credit protection.
+As of December 31, 2011, 87.0% of our portfolio at fair value consisted of debt investments that were secured by first or second priority liens on the assets of our portfolio companies.
+Moreover, we held equity investments consisting of common stock, preferred stock or other equity interests in 27 out of our 67 portfolio companies as of December 31, 2011.